Noboribetsu Hell Valley 登別地獄谷

 Hot springs sourced from deep below the ground

 See an active volcanic geothermal area at work.
 The natural hot springs are a fun, relaxing attraction, but where does the water come from?
 In Noboribetsu , you can see the source of these waters as they flow up from below the surface and become infused with minerals.
-More than 10,000 tons of water mixed with all manner of natural elements flow from here to the baths of the town.
+More than 10,000 tons of water containing natural elements is supplied to the hotels and inns of the onsen town.

 A feast for all your senses